-Action Timescale Portfolio Owners Progress Status Latest Note Action Timescale l· PR-CP 01 Review and refresh the Council's Local Procurement Policy statement.
+Action Timescale Portfolio Owners Progress Status Latest Note PR-CP 01 Review and refresh the Council's Local Procurement Policy statement.
 31-Mar-2025 Service Lead - Procurement 100% Completed 25-Apr-2025 The Councils Local Policy statement has been reviewed regarding the proposals made below: Route 0 guidance has been updated to encourage staff to involve local suppliers when considering spend below £10,000.
 Route 1 guidance states that at least one South Ayrshire supplier should be invited to each quick quote whenever possible for contracts between £10,000 and £50,000.
 Procurement have worked with the Supplier Development programme over the past 2 years to facilitate tender training to local suppliers.
 Procurement successfully introduced a new local food framework in Feb 2024 including awards to 10 local Ayrshire suppliers.
 Procurement attended, and will continue to attend, the national meet the buyer event held every year by the Supplier Development Programme encouraging local suppliers to attend themselves.
-Procurement will continue to search for further opportunities regarding contract opportunities to local suppliers has increased over the past 2 years (as can be seen in the most recent Procurement Annual Report) which was the main aim of the Local policy proposals.
+Procurement will continue to search for further opportunities regarding contract opportunities regarding contract opportunities to local supported businesses.
+Overall, the Local spend percentages and the number of local suppliers has increased over the past 2 years (as can be seen in the most recent Procurement Annual Report) which was the main aim of the Local policy proposals.
 Local spend will continue to be monitored and reported on and if any future actions are required a further Local Policy Update will be taken to Council.
-TC-CP 01 Consult, Develop and publish a new Community Learning and Development (CLD) 2024 - 2027 Plan in September 2024.
-Target Publish a new CLD Plan 202 How will you measure s Publication of a new CLD uccess 27.